 In a world of increasing complexity, the U.S. Department of Education says success will be driven not just by what you know, but by what you can do with what you know - how to solve tough problems, gather and evaluate evidence and make sense of information.
 These are the critical skills gained through science, technology, engineering and mathematics.
-President Obama reiterated the importance of STEM in his 2015 State of the Union address, emphasizing the need for well-educated adults to allow the U.S. to compete on a world stage.

 Our STEM programs align with the needs of an ever-growing, highly technological global community.
 What's more, they continuously evolve as we identify new programs that focus on the skills the market is demanding.
 In each case, you'll experience hands-on applied learning vs. theoretical, led by highly skilled faculty who bring their real-world expertise into the online classroom.

 1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, on the internet, at https://www.bls.gov/emp/tables/stem-employment.htm (viewed November 4, 2021).
 Cited projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.